szefo09/dm-ocg-octgn/README.md

   - **New Cards Added**:
     - Hustle Berry,
     - Soderlight, the Cold Blade
 - **"At the end of your turn" Effects Added**:
   - **When you pass the turn to your opponent, all of the automated cards' effects will trigger!**
   - **New Cards Added**:
-    - Aqua Officer
+    - Aqua Officer,
-    - Balesk Baj, the Timeburner
+    - Balesk Baj, the Timeburner,
-    - Ballus, Dogfight Enforcer Q
+    - Ballus, Dogfight Enforcer Q,
-    - Bazagazeal Dragon
+    - Bazagazeal Dragon,
-    - Cutthroat Skyterror
+    - Cutthroat Skyterror,
     - Pyrofighter Magnus
+- **"At the start of your turn" Effects Added**:
+  - **When your opponent passes their turn to you, you get to activate your automated "At the start of your turn" effects!**
+  - **New Cards Added**:
+    - Aloro, Ward God,
+    - Cosmic Nebula,
+    - Cosmoview Lunatron,
+    - Wingeye Moth

 - **Other Improvements**
+  - **Mass destruction effects prompt if you want to use the automation**: Useful for/against cards that boost attack like Petrova and Survivors.
-  - **Added Implementation for Graveyard, Super Infinite Graveyard, Hand and Mana Evolution**: Just play them and you'll see.
+  - **Added Implementation for Evolutions: Deck, Mad Deck, Graveyard, Vortex Graveyard, Super Infinite Graveyard, Hand, Mana, Mana Vortex and Super Infinite evolution Omega**: Just play them and you'll see.
   - **Deck Search Sorting**: Added sorting feature to deck search results.
   - **Card Choice Header Update**: Now displays card type (Spell/Creature/Race) for better clarity during search.
   - **toDiscard Function**: Enables cards like Bingole the Explorer, Dava Torey, Seeker of Clouds, Sanfist the Savage Vizier, Sir Matthias, Ice Fang Admiral, Terradragon Arque Delacerna, Algo Bardiol, Devil Admiral, Baiken, Blue Dragon of the Hidden Blade, Gauss Blazer, Flame Dragon Admiral, Mecha Admiral Sound Shooter, Lanerva Stratus, Poseidon's Admiral, Sephia Parthenon, Spirit Admiral, Zack Pichi, Winged Dragon Admiral to come into play from the opponent’s hand due to Lost Soul.